AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-lost sight of in the judge and tyrant, under the baneful reign of Augustinianism, that Deity was hated, and that Catholics transferred to Mary, and later, Protestants gave to Jesus that supreme love that is due alone to the Universal Father.
-For centuries in Christendom after the Alexandrine form of Christianity had waned, the Fatherhood of God was a lost truth, and most of the worst errors of the modern creeds are due to that single fact, more than to all other causes.
+lost sight of in the judge and tyrant, under the baneful reign of Augustinianism, that Deity was hated, and that Catholics transferred to Mary, and later, Protestants gave to Jesus that supreme love that is due alone to the Universal Father.[^72] For centuries in Christendom after the Alexandrine form of Christianity had waned, the Fatherhood of God was a lost truth, and most of the worst errors of the modern creeds are due to that single fact, more than to all other causes.

-It was during those happy years more than in any subsequent three centuries, that, as Jerome observed, \"the blood of Christ was yet warm in the breasts of Christians.\" Says the accurate historian, Cave, in his *Primitive Christianity*: \"Here he will find a piety active and zealous, shining through the blackest clouds of malice and cruelty;
+It was during those happy years more than in any subsequent three centuries, that, as Jerome observed, \"the blood of Christ was yet warm in the breasts of Christians.\"[^73] Says the accurate historian, Cave, in his *Primitive Christianity*: \"Here he will find a piety active and zealous, shining through the blackest clouds of malice and cruelty;
 afflicted innocence triumphant, notwithstanding all the powerful or politic attempts of men or devils; a patience unconquerable under the